 "Losing a valuable employee is always painful," said Chris Sier, ICF-credentialed executive coach and owner of Executive Potential Plus.
 "When they leave, their experience, skills and overall knowledge also leaves with them."

-While no company wants to see its best workers leave, to make the transition go smoothly, it is important that employers handle resignations in a professional and legally compliant manner.
+While no company wants to see its best worker leave, sometimes, it's inevitable.
+To make the transition run smoothly, employers must handle resignations in a professional and legally compliant manner.
 Here's how to proceed when an important employee decides to quit.
-[5 Ways to Keep Your Best Employees Happy]

 When one of your staff members quits, the worst thing you can do as an employer is to lash out in response.

-"People rarely appreciate a 'how can you do this to me?' scene when they first give their notice," added Chuck Post, an employment attorney at Weintraub Tobin law firm.
+"People rarely appreciate a 'how can you do this to me?' scene when they first give their notice," said Chuck Post, chair of the Labor and Employment group at Weintraub Tobin law firm.

-The best thing to do is to remain calm and ask the employee why he or she is planning to leave, Post said.
+The best thing to do is to remain calm and ask the employee why they are planning to leave, Post said.
 While it's not good to demand information or to put the employee in an uncomfortable or high-pressure position, you may be able to learn something that will help you craft a counteroffer, or find another means of retaining that person.

 Review your legal obligations as an employer

-If you're unable to reach an agreement, or the employee won't change his or her mind about leaving, the next step is to make sure you're in compliance with all employment laws concerning termination.
+If the employee decides they are definitely leaving the orginzation, the next step is to make sure you're in compliance with all employment laws concerning termination.

-"Legally, termination of employment can be a source of liability," Post told Business News Daily.
-"It is prudent, where possible, to ensure that the employer has fulfilled all mandated end-of-employment obligations."
+"Legally, termination of employment can be a source of liability," said Post.
+"It is prudent … to ensure that the employer has fulfilled all mandated end-of-employment obligations."

 Post noted that the legal obligations owed to a departing employee are as follows: